 Why is German noun gender a challenge?

-Well, there are four reasons why learning the gender of German words can be a pain.
+Well, there are four reasons why learning the how to remember German noun gender can be a pain.

 First, there are three genders in German: masculine, feminine and neuter.
 That much we know.
 Oh, except that sometimes a noun’s gender varies according to meaning or even region….